t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsubsection{Stage III}

 Stage III shares all the settings of Stage II except for the GP update.
 The main computational overhead of Stage II comes from GP fitting as it involves matrix inversion with the time complexity $\sim O(|\mathcal{D}^{(t)}|^3)$.
-To bypass the overhead, we stop updating the GP if the roughness residual falls under $\tau_2=0.01$ for five consecutive iterations.
-During Stage III, our algorithm can quickly identify diverse instances from a large-scale dataset ($\sim O(10^4)$), without scalability issue.
-The main product of t-METASET is a high-quality dataset $\mathcal{D}=\bigcup_{i=1}^{i_{max}} \mathcal{B}^{(t)}$, which is not only diverse but task-aware.
-In this study, we particularly focus on producing datasets with size of either $3,000$ or $5,000$.
+To bypass the overhead, we stop updating the GP if the roughness residual falls under $\tau_2$ for five consecutive iterations.
+During Stage III, our algorithm can quickly identify diverse instances from a large-scale dataset ($\sim O(10^4)$), without the scalability issue.
+The main product of t-METASET is a high-quality dataset $\mathcal{D}^{t_{max}}=\bigcup_{t=1}^{t_{max}} \mathcal{B}^{(t)}$, which is not only diverse but task-aware.